 Since our last note, James has initiated a number of new positions in the trust, including a select few names in China despite his cautiousness of the country.
 These are all longer-term structural growth stories that James thinks are more immune from the current broader slow growth environment than other Chinese companies.

-Zhongsheng Group Holdings Limited (en.zs-group.com.cn) – is an automotive retail and services company headquartered in Beijing.
-According to the manager, it currently has around 140 dealerships across China and markets brands including Xpeng, Audi, Honda, Infiniti, Lexus, Mercedes-Benz, Nissan, Porsche, Toyota and Volvo.
+Zhongsheng Group Holdings Limited (en.zs-group.com.cn) – is a automotive retail and services company headquartered in Beijing.
+It currently has around 140 dealerships across China and markets brands including Xpeng, Audi, Honda, Infiniti, Lexus, Mercedes-Benz, Nissan, Porsche, Toyota and Volvo.
 James describes the company as “old school” but says that it has a strong position in the high-end luxury car sector with its premium brands.
 He adds that it benefits from recurring cashflows, derived from its aftersales business, and a scale advantage with its ability to make accretive acquisitions.
 He bought the company as a play on the continued aspirational consumption theme in China, which he says hasn’t been derailed despite the slowing growth environment.
 The manager says Zhongsheng has continued to show good numbers even though its share price took a knock and he took this as an opportunity to buy it at a cheap valuation in March.

 Techtronic Industries (www.ttigroup.com) is a Hong Kong-listed but global business that designs, produces, and markets power tools, outdoor power equipment, hand tools, and floor care appliances.
 James says it is a strong player in its sector and has been taking market share from big global names like Black & Decker.
 Meanwhile, numbers show that in the last five years, the returns generated on capital employed have grown considerably to 19% while the amount of capital has increased too, by 107%.
 The company saw a sell-off in its share price recently, which the manager saw as an opportunity to initiate a position.